 Recently, I made a video showing you how to clean and maintain your sewing machine at home, but this one was using my machine with a top loading bobbin. a great friend of mine let me borrow her machine with a front loading bobbin so I could make a video for all of you out there with a sewing machine with a front loading bobbin.
 Both of these videos were inspired by a podcast interview I did way back in July!

 Now everyone can clean out their sewing machine.
 No excuses!
 How much fluff do you have hidden inside your sewing machine?

-or you can see it on YouTube here
+or watch it here on YouTube

 The following guide is a snapshot of what you will find in the video above

-Before I started removing parts I took out the thread and unplugged the power cord from the sewing machine.
+Before I started removing parts, I took out the thread and unplugged the power cord from the sewing machine.

 The thought of taking your sewing machine apart can be scary, but once you know how to do it, it’s not all that scary after all.

 If you’re still having trouble getting your head around cleaning and maintaining your sewing machine then think of your sewing machine like you would think about your car.
 You tend to check your car frequently to see how the tyre pressure, oil, water, etc are going between professional services, right?
 It’s the same with your sewing machine.
 Cleaning out your bobbin area and feed dogs and oiling (if needed) is your maintenance you do in between your big sewing machine services.
 These big services should be done by your local sewing machine technician or specialist once a year or so.
 If you look after your sewing machine, it will look after you.